janpolowinski/dswarm-temporary-docu/HTTP API discovery.md

 The HTTP API endpoints are annotated with [Swagger](http://swagger.io/) descriptions that allow every client to discover and test the API.
 You can access our Swagger instance to explore the API definitions [here](http://sdvdswarm01.slub-dresden.de/docs/?url=http://sdvdswarm01.slub-dresden.de/dmp/api-docs).
-To run example calls you would need a running local instance.

 <!-- TODO: document local swagger UI endpoint -->